Brazil

 In Brazil, e-invoicing is a regulatory requirement, particularly for NF-e issuance, while e-billing serves customer management needs without mandatory compliance aspects.

-Sep 1, 2023 | Micro-entrepreneurs (MEIs) were required to adopt e-invoicing using formats like NF-e or NFS-e |
+- September 1, 2023: Micro-entrepreneurs (MEIs) were required to adopt e-invoicing.
+They must issue invoices using standardized formats such as NF-e (for goods) or NFS-e (for services).

 E-invoicing is required for:- B2B and B2C Transactions: Most companies must issue XMLbased e-invoices validated by SEFAZ.